 Additionally, DOEE created a Data Collection Worksheet, a checklist and guidance document for the collection of energy benchmarking data in the District.
 Once data is submitted to the District for annual compliance, DOEE will send an email within a few days to confirm whether the submission is accepted or if errors must be corrected before the property is considered compliant.
 Any updates or corrections should be made directly in ENERGY STAR Portfolio Manager.
 You may reach out to DOEE to confirm that corrections have been received.

 Every three years, building owners or their designees are required to perform third-party verifications of their benchmarking data and submit the verification with their benchmarking reports.
-The first deadline for third-party verification is on April 1, 2024.
+The first deadline for third-party verification is on July 1, 2024 (note that DC Council passed emergency legislation which extended the deadline for this cycle only from April 1, 2024 to July 1, 2024).
 The Hub has created a sample scope of work (SOW) to help with hiring an approved third-party verifier (which is different from a benchmarking vendor).
 The Hub also created a companion how-to-guide to help use the SOW and make it easier to navigate the process.